-Studies looking into the link between taking birth control pills and the risk of breast cancer have consistently shown that the risk of breast and cervical cancers increased in women who use oral contraceptives.
+Studies looking into the link between birth control pills and the risk of breast cancer have consistently shown that the risk of breast and cervical cancers increases in people who take birth control pills.

-For breast cancer specifically, studies have shown that women who had ever used oral contraceptives had a slight (7%) increase in the relative risk of breast cancer compared with women who had never used oral contraceptives.
+For breast cancer specifically, studies have shown that people who had ever used oral contraceptives had a slight (

-The longer a woman uses oral contraceptives, the greater the risk of breast cancer seems to be.
+And the longer a person uses oral contraceptives, the greater the risk of breast cancer seems to be.

-However, this may depend on the hormone formulation, as there are many different types and combinations of hormones in these contraceptives.
-The risk seems to decline after women stop taking the pill.
+However, this may depend on the hormone formulation, as there are many types and combinations of hormones in these contraceptives.
+The risk seems to decline after people stop taking the pill.
 In one study, this was evident by

 When someone has ER-positive breast cancer, the cancer cells have receptors for the hormone estrogen.
 This type of breast cancer typically responds favorably to treatments that block or destroy ERs or otherwise lower the body’s estrogen levels.